CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 As you can see the first long cryptic if statement was easily reduced to a much more readable sentence-like method.
-Further more through this process it became that the nested if check wasn't even needed.
+Further more through this process it became clear that the nested if check wasn't even needed.

 ##Polymorphism at its Finest